ThaumRystra/DiceCloud/app/private/docs/property/attribute.md

 ### Base value

-This is the starting value of the attribute before it is modified by effects and other properties.
+A [computed field](/docs/computed-fields) that determines the starting value of the attribute before it is modified by effects and other properties.
 Multiple properties can set the base value for a given variable name, when this happens the highest base value is chosen, and then all other effects are applied.

 ### Name